Leaf blower

 A leaf blower, commonly known as a blower, is a device that propels air out of a nozzle to move debris such as leaves and grass cuttings.
 Leaf blowers are powered by electric or gasoline motors.
 Gasoline models have traditionally been two-stroke engines, but four-stroke engines were recently introduced to partially address air pollution concerns.
 Leaf blowers are typically self-contained handheld units, or backpack mounted units with a handheld wand.
 The latter is more ergonomic for prolonged use.
 Larger units may rest on wheels and even use a motor for propulsion.
 These are sometimes called "walk-behind leaf blowers" because they must be pushed by hand to be operated.
-Some units called blower vacs, can also suck in leaves and small twigs via a vacuum, and shred them into a bag.
+Some units called blower vacs, can also suck in leaves and small twigs via a vacuum cleaner-like mechanism into a bag.